polito-WA1-2025-exam/labs-pako/README.md

 # Style approach

 We will loosely follow the [Google JavaScript Style Guide](https://google.github.io/styleguide/jsguide.html).
 This means we’ll always insert semicolons after each statement (as mentioned by our professor in the first lesson).

-Here's the updated version of the README section with Bootstrap added to the dependencies:

 # Prerequisites